mpashkovskiy/express-oas-generator/README.md

 * automatically generate OpenAPI (Swagger) specification for existing ExpressJS 4.x REST API applications;
 * provide Swagger UI basing on generated specification.

+#### WARNINING!
+Again: goal of the module is to provide baseline specification which should be reviewed and modified before exposing to REST API clients.
+Module should be used in test environment only because it can disclose sensitive information if it is running in production.
+See [How does it work?](#how-does-it-work) and [comment about usage](https://github.com/mpashkovskiy/express-oas-generator/issues/36#issuecomment-553040533) for more info.

 ## How to use